Skip to main content

 Same as in SE::Google.

-A-Parser allows you to process results during parsing, in this section, we have provided the most popular cases for the DuckDuckGo parser.
+A-Parser allows you to process results directly during scraping; in this section, we provide the most popular use cases for the DuckDuckGo scraper

 Same as in SE::Google.

-Pages count5Number of pages to parse (from 1 to 10)
+Pages count5Number of pages to scrape (from 1 to 10)

 RegionUS (English)Location selection